citrus-finance/rari-fuse/README.md

   - Upgrades are now the responsability of implementation, so a contract can be bricked.
 We've added tests so it's not possible.
   - We made sure to keep all relevant Ownable API
 - Fixed math issue when redeeming tokens, for more details see: https://twitter.com/danielvf/status/1647329491788677121
+- Added ERC4626 support to CErc20, which means another address can now redeem your tokens for you.
+  - Redeeming on your behalf shoud only be possible if you allowed that address

 ## Structure